 From where you plan to distribute apps?

-While creating Hybrid apps, one has to be extra careful because an app which doesn’t follow the design guidelines or an app only wrapping a mobile website might be rejected by the app store.
+While creating Hybrid apps, one has to be extra careful because an app that doesn’t follow the design guidelines or an app only wrapping a mobile website might be rejected by the app store.